 My passion grew deeper to learn all that I could about this ancient practice.
 At that time, there was only one yoga class in town that I could attend regularly.
 Yoga classes were even forbidden at some facilities.
 I started to travel across the country to seek out training from very well-known and highly respected yoga teachers from different schools and styles.
 I read lots of books.
 With a background as a Registered Nurse and having worked in the fitness industry for most of my adult life, I felt confident to open my own studio in 2002.

 Out in the community, in 2005, I began work at Pine Grove Behavioral Health Women’s Center teaching yoga and wellness principles to women in recovery from eating disorders and chemical dependency.
 I eventually developed the Yoga Therapy Program at Pine Grove Gentle Path, now called Gratitude, where I currently work with men and women in recovery from multiple addictions, including relationship and sexual addiction.

-Finally, after submitting more than 2200 hours of Yoga Therapy group and private sessions, I am now a Certified Yoga Therapist with The International Association of Yoga Therapists.
+Finally, after submitting more than 2200 hours of Yoga Therapy group and private sessions, as of July 2017, I am a Certified Yoga Therapist with The International Association of Yoga Therapists.
 For this, I am especially grateful, as I have always believed that yoga practices are effective as alternative and adjunct therapy for the prevention of illness, the management of symptoms, and a companion on the road to recovery.